hheitor/apiProtectionLab00/README.md

-There are lots of attacks you can do on graphQL endpoints that can compromise underlying infrastructure so yes, you need to protect them as well with WAF that understands this arcitectural style.
+There are lots of attacks you can do on QraphQL endpoints that can compromise underlying infrastructure so yes, you need to protect them as well with WAF that understands this arcitectural style.

-  # Task 4 - Deploy F5 Adv WAF from Azure Cloudshell & configure it using GUI
+  # Task 4 - Deploy F5 Adv.
+WAF from Azure Cloudshell & configure it using GUI

-1. Create an PAYG instance of 25Mb Advanced WAF by fisrt getting its URN:
+1. Create an PAYG instance of 25Mb Advanced WAF by first getting its URN:

  ```
 az vm image list --publisher f5-networks --all